 This post is something of a newsflash – I have created a sister blog to this one which, going forwards, will concentrate on topics exclusively to do with health and lifestyle choices, leaving Scattering the Light to concentrate on bigger themes and the art-perspective that I so love to bring to everything.
-The blog is called “Health Reunited” (renamed Living Your Whole Life 2016) and has its own Facebook page, for sharing useful articles, too.
+The blog is called “Health Reunited” (renamed Living Whole Life 2016).

-To help explain the rationale behind this decision, I am going to share a portion of the About section of Health Reunited.
+To help explain the rationale behind this decision, I am going to share a portion of the About section of Health Reunited (Living Whole).

 For four years, I’ve written some really meaty, all-encompassing posts (here) about my recovery experiences, my health epiphanies and my progress.
 So, why start a new blog about health now, you might ask?
 Well, where I am in my journey feels like somewhere between 80 and 90 per cent recovered (depending on which day of the month you ask me), with a steady feeling of inching closer towards 100 per cent the more the sun shines but what I have also come to realise is this…